 Crossair (LX)

-The former Swiss regional carrier and part of the SAirGroup leased a 257-seat MD-11 from partner Swissair (SR) from June to October 1997.
-The airframe was used on the carrier’s weekly service between Zurich (ZRH) and Palma de Mallorca (PMI), replacing the usual MD-83.
+The former Swiss regional carrier, part of the SAirGroup, leased a 257-seat MD-11 from partner Swissair (SR) from June to October 1997.
+The airframe was used on the carrier’s weekly Zürich-Palma de Mallorca (PMI) service, replacing the usual MD-83.
 The aircraft remained in Swissair colours.

 Delta Air Lines (DL)

-On September 22, 1988, Delta (DL) signed an order for nine MD-11s with options on-a further 31 aircraft., becoming the US launch customer.
+On September 22, 1988, Delta (DL) signed an order for 9 MD-11s with options on an additional 31 aircraft, becoming the US launch customer.
 Delta would use the type to replace its ageing Lockheed L-1011s on transpacific routes.
-Altogether 15 aircraft from this order would be delivered between March 1992 and February 1998.
+A total of 15 aircraft from this order would be delivered between March 1992 and February 1998.

 The two leased aircraft, powered by GE engines, remained in service until December 1993.
 DL selected the P&W PW4460 engine for its MD-11 fleet.

-Delta was the Official Airline of the 1996 Olympic Games, and the airline unveiled ‘Centennial Spirit,’ a new MD-11 jet (N812DE) delivered to the airline on April 8, 1996.
-The MD paint shop staff painted it in a commemorative colour scheme prior to delivery.
+Delta was the Official Airline of the 1996 Olympic Games, and the airline unveiled ‘Centennial Spirit,’ a new MD-11 jet (N812DE) delivered on April 8, 1996.
+The McDonnell Douglas paint shop staff painted it in a commemorative colour scheme before delivery.
 Centennial Spirit transported the Olympic Flame on the 7,000-mile journey from Athens, Greece, to Los Angeles, the site of the 1984 Olympics, for the start of a torch relay to the 1996 Games site in Atlanta.

-The airline’s relationship with the MD-11 lasted only a short time, preferring the Boeing 767 and 777 models.
-The last DL MD-11 flight occurred on January 1, 2004, from Tokyo to Atlanta (ATL).
+The airline’s relationship with the MD-11 lasted only briefly, as it preferred the Boeing 767 and 777 models.
+The last Delta Air Lines MD-11 flight occurred on January 1, 2004, from Tokyo to Atlanta (ATL).

 El Al (LY)

-El Al Israel Airlines (LY) boosted its long-haul fleet when it leased an MD-11ER (N278WA) from World Airways (WO) between June and October 1998.
+El Al Israel Airlines (LY) expanded its long-haul fleet by leasing an MD-11ER (N278WA) from World Airways (WO) between June and October 1998.
 The aircraft was used on flights between Tel Aviv (TLV) and the United States.

 EVA Air (BR)